How to make a stone age house homework

 Fire is essential for survival in the stone age, and having the right fire-making tools is crucial.
 Flint stones and pyrite can be used as striking objects, creating sparks to start a fire, while dry grass and leaves can serve as tinder.

-See also How to arrange tulips
+See also How to get rich netflix cast

 Remember, using authentic materials and tools will not only make your stone age house realistic but also enhance your overall experience and understanding of how our ancestors lived during that time period.